sensu-plugins/sensu-extensions-influxdb2/README.md

 * `time_precision` : global checks time precision (default is `'s'`)
 * `buffer_max_size` : buffer size limit before flush - This is the amount of points in the InfluxDB batch - (default is `500`)
 * `buffer_max_age` : buffer maximum age - Flush will be forced after this amount of time - (default is `6` seconds)
+* `Proxy mode` : If the extension is configured to be in proxy mode, it will skip the transformation step and assume that the data is valid [line protocol](https://docs.influxdata.com/influxdb/latest/write_protocols/line_protocol_reference).
+It will not take into account any tags defined in the sensu-configuration.

 ## Check options

 In the check config, an optional `influxdb` section can be added, containing a `database` option and `tags`.
+You can also set `proxy_mode` in this section on the checks to override the default configuration set on the handler.
+This way checks that use the InfluxDB line protocol can coexsist with checks that use the Graphite format and use the same handler.
-As mentioned above you can also specify `strip_metric` and `templates` in the check configuration.
+As mentioned above you can also specify `strip_metric`, `templates` and `filters`,  in the check configuration.
 If specified, this overrides the default `database` and `strip_metric` options in the handler config and adds (or overrides) influxdb tags and templates.

 This allows events to be written to different influxdb databases and modify key indexes on a check-by-check basis.